Map of Mallorca showing groundwater probes and smart meters forming a drought monitoring network.

 Key question: Are data alone enough to master a new era of drought?

 On Passeig Mallorca it is still cool in the morning, taxis glide by, and the first café con leche steams in the cafés.
-Under the paving stones, however, invisible reservoirs lie beneath the surface and are now in focus: a new monitoring system with probes in wells and smart meters is intended to turn the island into a kind of water control center.
-Cost: €2.7 million.
+Under the paving stones, however, invisible reservoirs lie beneath the surface and are now in focus: a new monitoring system with a network of groundwater probes and smart meters is intended to turn the island into a kind of water control center.
+Cost: €2.7 million for the Balearic government's real-time digital water map.
 The idea sounds modern: see in real time how much groundwater remains, how quickly storages recover and where action is required.

 The system comes at a precarious time.
 Recent footage shows reserves at around 44 percent and 15 municipalities already at alarm level.
 Historically, the underground storages would actually be above 50 percent by now.
 At the same time, about 74 percent of drinking water in Mallorca comes from these very groundwater sources.
 Whoever measures is right—or at least has faster numbers.
 The central question remains: what happens to the figures once they are available?